James Melton: Opera

 After voice training with Angelo Canarutto, Melton's operatic singing career took off in 1938 when he appeared with the Cincinnati Zoo Opera Company as Pinkerton in Puccini's Madama Butterfly and also with the St. Louis Opera Company as Alfredo in Verdi's La Traviata.
 In 1939, he sang Pinkerton for his debut with the Philadelphia La Scala Opera Company with Annunciata Garrotto as Cio-cio-san.
 He worked with the Chicago Civic Opera from 1940 to 1942, appearing with Helen Jepson in Madama Butterfly, with Lily Pons in Donizetti's Lucia di Lammermoor, with Risë Stevens in Mignon and in Flotow's Martha.
 On 7 December 1942, Melton debuted at the Metropolitan Opera as Tamino in Mozart's The Magic Flute.
 He continued to perform at the Met through 1950.

 Melton spent the 1950s making records, singing in nightclubs, appearing on television, including Ford Festival (1951–1952) also known as The James Melton Show, and collecting rare automobiles.
 His last stage production was Sigmund Romberg's The Student Prince.

 Later life

 In 1948, he established the Melton Museum in Norwalk, Connecticut, to showcase his growing collection of over 125 antique cars.
 In April 1953, the collection was moved to Hypoluxo, Florida, and renamed the James Melton Autorama, with greatly expanded and developed displays.
 Ken Purdy interviewed him on his collection and wrote a book about it.
 The museum's collection was dispersed after his death.

 Melton has two stars on the Hollywood Walk of Fame, one is for radio and the other for recordings of his.

-Melton died at the age of 57 in New York City in 1961.
+Melton died of pneumonia at the age of 57 in New York City in 1961.